 Rutherford B. Hayes - Key Events

 Republican Rutherford B. Hayes, previously a Union soldier, as well as a representative and governor of Ohio, is publicly sworn in as the nineteenth President of the United States.
 He takes the oath privately on March 3rd.
 In the race against Democrat Samuel Tilden, Hayes secures only 48 percent of the popular vote and 164 electoral votes to Tilden's 184.
 However, voter fraud and unclear results are reported in several states.
-A controversial decision of a special electoral commission ultimately proclaims Hayes President, with some Democrats referring to Hayes as “Rutherfraud.”
-In return for the presidency, the Republicans make various concessions, including the removal of federal troops from the South.
-These actions are labeled the “Compromise of 1877”; African Americans referred to it as “The Great Betrayal.”
+A Special Electoral Commission is formed with members of the US Senate, House of Representatives, and the Supreme Court.
+It issues a controversial decision that proclaims Hayes as President, with some Democrats referring to Hayes as “Rutherfraud.”

 At a cabinet meeting, Hayes agrees to send a commission to Louisiana to report on the conditions in the southern state.
 In reality, he plans to use the action to sanction his decision to allow Democrat Francis T. Nicholls to take over the states by removing federal aid from federally appointed governor Stephen B. Packard.
 Meanwhile, Hayes's cabinet includes staunch liberal Republican William Evarts as Secretary of State and a former Confederate as postmaster general; the nomination of the latter appeases Southern Democrats as part of the Compromise of 1877.